 - 2.7.8 School to School Transfers.
 Eligibility will be considered for Nebraska transfer students who have transferred from one Nebraska member high school to another Nebraska member high school when there is not a change of domicile by the legal parents.
-This would apply to Nebraska students who transfer: (1) from public school to private school; (2) from private school to public school; (3) from private school to private school to public school; and (5) transfers from Nebraska school to Nebraska school within a multi-school district. - 2.7.8.1 The NSAA member school into which the Nebraska student transfers MUST notify the NSAA of the transfer by entering the student's name in the NSAA online database no later than May 1.
+This would apply to Nebraska students who transfer: (1) from public school to private school; (2) from private school to public school; (3) from private school to private school to public scho - 2.7.8.1 The NSAA member school into which the Nebraska student transfers MUST notify the NSAA of the transfer by entering the student's name in the NSAA online database no later than May 1.
 Once the NSAA has been notified, the Nebraska student could complete that year of eligibility in the Nebraska school the student was leaving.
 The Nebraska student would, however, become ineligible for ninety (90) school days the next fall if the Nebraska student were to change his/her mind and decided not to transfer.
 Only Nebraska students transferring from one NSAA member school to another NSAA member school are eligible to take advantage of the May 1 transfer and have their name submitted into the online database.

 Nebraska students who complete transfer requirements and/or enrollment paperwork on or before May 1 and whose names are submitted to the NSAA by May 1 as Nebraska transfer students shall be immediately eligible in the fall at the school to which they transfer.
 If the Nebraska student were to later change his/her mind and not transfer, that Nebraska student would be ineligible for 90 school days at the Nebraska school in which he/she attends.
-If such Nebraska student were to transfer to the new Nebraska school, but later decides to return to his/her former district before 90 school days have elapsed, such Nebraska student will be ineligible in the former district for 90 school days, with the ineligibility period commencing at the start of the fall semester.
-Or, in the case of the Nebraska student who transfers and attends the new Nebraska school before the start of the semester but whose name is submitted on the May 1 transfer list, and the student returns to the resident district, such Nebraska student would be ineligible for 90 school days commencing at the same time the Nebraska student began attending the transfer school
+If such Nebraska student were to transfer to the new Nebraska school, but later decides to return to his/her former district before 90 school days have elapsed, such Nebraska student will be ineligible in the fall semester.
+Or, in the case of the Nebraska student who transfers and attends the new Nebraska school before the start of the start of the semester but whose name is submitted on the May 1 transfer list, and the student returns to the resident district, such Nebraska student would be ineligible for 90 school days commencing at the same time the Nebraska student began attending the transfer school.